 The first thing I do when I realize that I'm acting - or even thinking - out of line is: try to figure out the source.
 Am I hungry?
 Did I sleep well last night?
 Is it that time of the month?

 It's much easier for me to find a solution for it when I know what's causing it.
 If I need to, I make time in my day for a nap or prepare something to eat.
-But if that's not an option at that moment, I refrain from taking part in lengthy conversations with other people.
+But if that's not an option at that moment, I refrain from taking part in lengthy conversations with other people, especially the type that could possibly get heated.
 I either keep my conversations short - "Hi!
 How are you?
 That's nice." - or I keep the focus on the other person so as not to have to say too much myself.

 In the event that I can't seem to fall asleep when I try to nap, I either exercise or focus my attention on a specific task that I have to complete.
 Exercising releases endorphins - the "feel good" hormones - and also helps me release all the built-in tension and emotion that I don't know what to do with; whereas working on a task gets my mind off how I feel, if only temporarily.

-Last but definitely not least, comfort food!😋 Like most girls, I love me some chocolate. 🍫I don't indulge in it often, but I usually buy myself one on such occasions.
+Last but definitely not least, comfort food!😋 Like most girls, I love me some chocolate, 🍫 and on such occasions, I find them to be quite an effective remedy.
 Eating chocolate - or other snacks that I enjoy - when I'm moody usually makes me feel so much better.
-Reading a good book or watching a movie can also help, even though sad movies make me cry.
-In some cases it turns out that all I really need is an outlet; and, in my opinion, crying is a much better outlet than having a senseless argument is.
+Reading a good book or watching a movie can also help, even though sad movies make me cry when I'm moody.
+In most cases, it turns out that all I really need is an outlet; and, in my opinion, crying is a much better outlet than having a senseless argument is.

 So next time your emotions are playing tricks on you: stop, think and then act (or don't act, whichever is relevant to your situation.
 Lol).
-It will make all the difference! 😉😊
+I promise you it will make all the difference! 😉😊